Healthy Eating 101

 Another inexpensive way to eat healthy is to cut down or even avoid eating out.
 Dining at restaurants is much more expensive and less healthy than eating at home.
 Even though fast food is cheap, you can still pay less for the same types of food at the grocery store and also cut out the extra fat and calories.

-Nutritional educational services offered by the student nutrition educator include weight management, healthy eating practices, heart health, food allergies, vegetarian and vegan diets, GERD, IBS, dietary vitamin/mineral sources, and religious special dietary needs.
+Nutritional services offered by the dietitian include but are not limited to weight management, heathy eating practices, food allergies, vegetarian and vegan diets, IBS, high blood pressure, gluten-sensitivity/Celiac disease, and religious special dietary needs.

-If you have any nutrition-related questions or concerns, feel free to contact the student nutrition educator to make an appointment at 865-974-4111 or by e-mail at firstname.lastname@example.org.
+If you have any nutrition-related questions or concerns, feel free to contact the Vol Dining Dietitian to make an appointment at 865-974-3832 or by e-mail at email@example.com.

 Interactive Self-Assessment Tools

-Use these interactive self-assessment tools to learn more about your health and health risks and discover new resources to help you lead a healthy lifestyle.
+Use these interactive self-assessment tools to learn more about nutrition to help you lead a healthy lifestyle.

 **Remember, these calculators are not intended as a substitute for professional medical advice.
 If you have any specific health concerns, please contact your primary care provider.